OgarProject/Ogar/README.md

 * Performance improved with optimizations

 Currently most of the physics code from original ogar was replaced with new code.
-Now the physics in MultiOgar it pretty close to old vanilla physics.
+Now the physics engine in MultiOgar is pretty close to old vanilla physics.